Alcatraz Island is a small island in San Francisco Bay, California, USA.

 Fire up your Google Map and see how far you are from Pier 33.

-Note: If you are scheduled to take an Alcatraz ferry to the Island, we don’t recommend you driving to Pier33.
+If you are plan to board an Alcatraz ferry to the Island, we don’t recommend driving to Pier33.

 Alcatraz tour times

 Alcatraz Island opens for tourists as early as 8.45 am.